BryanJacobs/FIDO2Applet/docs/security_model.md

 IV, and the result is used as the "credential ID".
 Which wrapping key is used depends on how the credential is generated:

-- credentials stored on the authenticator itself ("discoverable") use the high security key
+- credentials created with `credProtect` level 3, "require user verification for any discovery" always use the high security key
-- credentials created with `credProtect` level 3, "require user verification for any discovery" also use the high security key
+- credentials stored on the authenticator itself ("discoverable") use the high security if the tunable `USE_LOW_SECURITY_FOR_SOME_RKS` is false
 - other credentials (non-discoverable, `credProtect` level zero through two) use the low security key